medienbaecker/kirby-content/README.md

 ### Meta Data File Creation

-Right-click any file in your content folder → "Create meta data file" to:
+Right-click any file in your content folder → "Create Meta Data File" to:

 - Create an empty meta data file (`image.jpg.txt` or `document.pdf.md`)
 - Open it immediately for editing